+The USDA’s tribal consultation policy specifies that, “Each USDA agency shall provide an opportunity for Tribes to participate in policy development to the greatest extent practicable and permitted by law”, with each tribe being guaranteed the timely and meaningful government-to-government consultation for policy actions which may impact them.
+Examples of policy details include how tribal sovereignty should be respected and upheld, how USDA processes should be maintained accountable with sufficient recordkeeping of the consultation conducted, and how new regulations issued in the Federal Register must contain Tribal summary impact statements.

+The DOI’s tribal consultation policy describes consultation as a “deliberative process that aims to create effective collaboration and informed Federal decision-making”, built upon exchange of information and promotion of communication that emphasizes trust, respect, and shared responsibility.
+Similar to the USDA policy, the DOI policy emphasizes the importance of accountability and recordkeeping.
+It also specifies that the DOI should develop training for its staff that is designed to improve their own capacity for promoting effective collaboration with tribes.
+The policy strategies for building effective consultation practices, including hosting regular meetings between the Secretary of the Interior and tribes, as well as regularly soliciting evaluations from tribes on the consultation process.

+As previously mentioned, some states or state agencies have developed and adopted their own policies for consultation with tribes.
+Examples of states with their own policies include California and Utah.
+For states with official policies, those policies should determine how the state conducts its tribal consultation.
+This WRAP Communication Framework should not supersede any federal or individual state policy on tribal consultation.

 Coordination Process

 The WRAP recommends varying levels of informal communication throughout the SIP/TIP planning process to ensure all WRAP partners are on the same page regarding progress and decision-making.
 Many of the key agencies involved in Regional Haze planning have representatives that regularly participate in regional discussions through the WRAP’s various work groups and subcommittees.
 Ongoing regular communication on air quality issues across the region builds working relationships between states, local agencies, tribes, and federal agencies.
 These relationships provide an essential foundation on which to build specific collaboration related to Regional Haze.
 Regular participation in regional conversations, therefore, is a helpful first step as states consider their approach to coordination on Regional Haze.
 This document describes activities that go beyond attendance at and participation in regular meetings and calls.
 While some communication can be accomplished through participation in the WRAP, some responsibility resides with states and tribes to take the steps necessary to ensure that the appropriate level of coordination (with the appropriate parties and at the appropriate level of detail) is carried out during SIP/TIP development.

 This section describes a tiered approach to coordination that begins with information-sharing led by WRAP work groups and works down into more detailed targeted conversations with key contacts and stakeholders led by individual states, local agencies, and tribes.
 While the level of collaboration and involvement may vary by Class I Area, the overall approach should occur in an organized framework to ensure a clear and efficient process.
 The outcome of this process is a general shared understanding of the environmental profile of a given Class I Area or areas, and on the plan for making progress on visibility.
-[Appendix] includes a timeline diagram that roughly maps out key consultation and coordination events as they fit within the SIP/TIP planning steps over the next couple years.
+Appendix C includes a timeline diagram that roughly maps out key consultation and coordination events as they fit within the SIP/TIP planning steps over the next couple years.